 Mari has worked in the district for over 40 years and has assumed various positions.
 She served as a teacher, counselor, and building administrator before moving to the central office and taking the student services director, assistant superintendent, and associate superintendent positions.

-Mari has worked as an independent consultant with the Ohio Department of Education (ODE) wherein she and a team of consultants monitored school districts declared to be in academic emergency by identifying systems and practices that may be impeding improvement as well as those most likely contributing to positive results.
-She returned to the district in August 2015 as a special education director before moving into the position of Associate Superintendent.
+Mari has worked as an independent consultant with the Ohio Department of Education (ODE).
+She and a team of consultants monitored school districts declared to be in academic distress by identifying systems and practices that may impede improvement.
+She retired from the school district in 2012 and returned in August 2015 as a special education director before moving into her current position of Associate Superintendent in August 2018.

 Throughout Mari’s tenure in the Princeton District, she has received several Dream Keeper Awards and other notable accolades.
 She most recently participated in the Digital Promise Education Leadership Online Institute, which focused on the urgent education and equity challenges impacting our school communities now and in the coming years.
 At the AASA cohort conference for school superintendents, the superintendent, board president, and Dr. Phllips spoke to educators across the country about how the district addresses equity.
 Lastly, she leads the district’s Equity in Action initiative.
 She earned her bachelor’s degree in Special Education, her master’s degree in Counselor Education, and her doctorate in Educational Administration from the University of Cincinnati.

 She and her husband love to travel and are avid tennis players.
 They have a beautiful golden retriever named Foster.